BrandonW24/C2O-Controller-2-OSC-/README.md

   * **Native C# Performance:** Rebuilt from the ground up in .NET/WPF, utilizing a dedicated multi-threaded high-speed loop purely for hardware polling via SDL2 and OSC broadcasting.
   * **Multi-Device & Keyboard Support:** Capture inputs from multiple different hardware devices simultaneously, or map global keyboard keystrokes and combinations directly to OSC outputs.
-  * **Motion Platform Forwarding (New in V3.3):** Route incoming 6-DoF OSC telemetry directly to your motion platform's UDP port[cite: 87].
-Includes Per-Axis High-Pass Washout Filters, Gain/Smoothing adjustments, SimTools String translation, and a Safety Heartbeat timeout to auto-zero your rig on disconnect[cite: 26, 88].
+  * **Motion Platform Forwarding (New in V3.3):** Route incoming 6-DoF OSC telemetry directly to your motion platform's UDP port.
+Includes Per-Axis High-Pass Washout Filters, Gain/Smoothing adjustments, SimTools String translation, and a Safety Heartbeat timeout to auto-zero your rig on disconnect.
-  * **Expanded Hardware FFB (Two-Way OSC):** Supports incoming OSC messages to control Constant Force, Centering Spring, Damper (Weight), Static Friction, and standard Gamepad Rumble[cite: 20, 21, 22].
-Includes a built-in FFB Tester and Signal Clipping Monitor[cite: 74, 76].
+  * **Expanded Hardware FFB (Two-Way OSC):** Supports incoming OSC messages to control Constant Force, Centering Spring, Damper (Weight), Static Friction, and standard Gamepad Rumble.
+Includes a built-in FFB Tester and Signal Clipping Monitor.
   * **Advanced Axis Tuning:** Fine-tune your controls on a per-axis basis with adjustable Deadzones, Sensitivity multipliers, Non-linear Curves, and Exponential Moving Average (EMA) Smoothing.
-  * **Built-in Incoming OSC Monitor:** Easily debug and read incoming telemetry or FFB signals natively inside the app via a scrolling terminal or in-place dashboard[cite: 118, 123].
+  * **Built-in Incoming OSC Monitor:** Easily debug and read incoming telemetry or FFB signals natively inside the app via a scrolling terminal or in-place dashboard.
   * **Profile Management:** Save, clone, export, and import your configurations as `.json` files to easily share setups or swap between different simulation rigs.

   ---